wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

 }
 ```

-The `hasValidActivation()` method is synchronous and reflects only actual state stored locally on Apple Watch.
-To get update from iPhone, you can use following code:
+The `hasValidActivation()` method is synchronous and reflects only the actual state stored locally on the Apple Watch.
+To get an update from your iPhone, you can use the following code:

 ```swift
 // Lazy version